KaplaCat/EtherBot/README.md

 ```
 node bot.js
 ```
-Go to your Discord server, and send "ping".
-The bot will answer "Pong !".
+Go to your Discord server, and send "!compo".
+The bot will answer

 ## Authors
 * **Cirina Sagahl** - *Initial work*